TheWand3rer/astrolabium/README.md

 * Include support for updating the catalogue data with the Gaia DR3 dataset, which may contain more up-to-date and accurate measurements of parallaxes and other data.
 * Include support for parsing the [NASA JPL Horizons](https://ssd.jpl.nasa.gov/horizons/app.html) data for Solar System objects.
 * Include support for the Open Exoplanet Database.
-* Include support for the Tycho catalogue
+* Include support for the Tycho catalogue.

 ## See also
 * [Universe](https://github.com/TheWand3rer/Universe), a Unity library for astrodynamics calculations (porting code from poliastro)